muhark/muhark.github.io/_posts/2021-05-16-basic-profiling-with-python.md

     354 ms ± 57.8 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)

 The output of `%%timeit` tells us that the above way of finding all prime numbers less than 10000 takes 281 milliseconds on average, with a standard deviation of 2.23 milliseconds.
 It also tells us that it ran the code 7 times.
 (Note that I have am running this on a relatively normal laptop with an i7-8550u (1.8GHz) processor.
-In fact, the single core speed is relatively slow on this laptop, which is a disadvantage for Python.
-But I'll get to that.)
+In fact, the single core speed is relatively slow on this laptop, which is a disadvantage for Python.)

 ## Step 1: Reducing Redundant Calculations